irworkshop/accountability_datacleaning/state/ct/lobby/docs/ct_comp_diary.md

   #count(client_name, lobbyist_first_name, lobbyist_last_name)
 ```

-Our goal is to reduce the number of rows in the `ct_reg` table to 9932,
+Our goal is to reduce the number of rows in the `ct_reg` table to 13047,
-which is the total number of ct\_reg rows (each row represents a
+which is the total number of ct_reg rows (each row represents a distinct
-distinct relationship between a client and a lobbyist for a session).
+relationship between a client and a lobbyist for a session).

 ``` r
 ct_join <- ct_join %>%